 The flexibility of this service has driven Kubernetes introduction and adaptation across the cloud, with all major cloud vendors offering a native Kubernetes service, for example Amazon EKS, Google Kubernetes Engine, and Azure Kubernetes Service.
 Kubernetes is also the foundation of other container orchestration platforms, such as Red Hat OpenShift.

 There is a lot to understand when it comes to Kubernetes.
 In this section, we’ll give you an introduction to Kubernetes terminology that describes the main moving parts that make up the service.

 - Cluster: The collective set of compute nodes and storage resources that form a Kubernetes environment.
-Each cluster has at least one master, which is responsible for overall management of the cluster, and a number of nodes on which containers will be scheduled to execute.
+Each cluster has at least one control plane, which is responsible for overall management of the cluster, and a number of nodes on which containers will be scheduled to execute.
 Each node must have a container runtime installed, which is usually Docker, but may be an alternative, such as rkt.

 - Pod: In the Kubernetes architecture, a set of containers may be deployed and scaled together.
 This is achieved by using pods, which are the minimum unit of deployment in a Kubernetes cluster, and allow more than one container to share the same resources, such as IP address, file systems, etc.

 - Deployment: A deployment is used to control Kubernetes pod creation, updates, and scaling within the cluster, and is normally used for stateless applications.
 A stateless application does not depend on maintaining its own client session information, allowing any instance of the application to be equally capable of serving client requests.

 - Stateful Sets: For certain types of applications, such as database systems, it is crucial to maintain the relationship between pods and data storage volumes.
 Stateful sets provide an alternative model to Kubernetes Deployments, and give each pod a unique and durable identity.